mostlytoast/Low-Cost-Mocap/README.md

 For 3d viewing i used the [PyQt5 Mesh Viewer](https://github.com/zishun/pyqt-meshviewer) by [zishun](https://github.com/zishun/pyqt-meshviewer/commits?author=zishun) with some extra modifications to support more features like zoom, displaying grids, etc.

+## Useful tools

+if you plan on working on the UI for this project consider using [ PyQtInspect](https://github.com/JezaChen/PyQtInspect-Open) which is a very useful tool to debug potential layout bugs.

+`./computer_code/venv/bin/python3  -m PyQtInspect --direct --multiprocess --show-pqi-stack --qt-support=pyqt5 --file computer_code/api/cameraCalibGui.py `

 ## Documentation